11-Day Xinjiang Silk Road Tour including Dunhuang

-We will meet you at the airport and take you to your hotel.
+Our guide and driver will meet you at Dunhuang Airport and transfer you to your hotel.

-Today’s Activities: Mogao Caves, Echoing Sand Dunes, Crescent Moon Spring
+Today’s Activities: Mogao Grottoes, Echoing Sand Dunes, Crescent Moon Spring

 Day’s Activities: Kariz Underground Water System, Jiaohe Ancient City, Emin Minaret, Tuyuk Village

-Place & Transport: Turpan to Kucha by Crossing the Tianshan Mountain
+Place & Transport: Turpan to Kucha via the Tianshan Mountains

 Day’s Activities: Tianshan Mountains

-After breakfast we will leave for Kucha.
-Our journey will take us across the Tianshan Mountain Range, the range which divides Xinjiang into two parts: Northern Xinjiang and Southern Xinjiang.
-TianShan Mountain is known to the Uyghur people as “Tangry Tagh” which means “God Mountain”.
-This was due to the life sustaining properties the first Uyghur settlers found here.
-The first settlers inhabited both sides of the range and received water from the mountains and green pastures on which to graze their herds.
-We will enjoy a picnic lunch along the route.
-We will arrive in Kucha late afternoon and you will have free time to explore the city.
+After breakfast at the hotel, we will leave for Kucha.
+Our journey will take us across the Tianshan Mountain Range which divides Xinjiang into two parts: Northern Xinjiang and Southern Xinjiang.
+Tianshan Mountain is known to the Uyghur people as “Tangry Tagh” meaning “God Mountain,” because of the life-sustaining conditions the first Uyghur settlers found here.
+Those earliest settlers inhabited both sides of the range, benefitting from abundant water and green pastures on which to graze their herds.
+We will have lunch along the route before arriving in Kucha during late afternoon, and you will have free time to explore the city in the evening.